lukacsg/openlostcat/devdoc/README.md

 Grey classes are the passive objects passed as information during the actions represented by dashed arrows.
 Some classes have both (active or passive) roles at different points of processing.

-Blue-framed grey classes denote optional objects to be passed, and are not passed explicitly by default.
+Grey-framed grey classes denote optional objects to be passed, and are not passed explicitly by default.

 Some extra textual notes are added in the usual UML style.